 I remember I paid somewhere around $6000, which included the short course in the beginning.

-Designlab offers some payment plans but it is obviously cheaper to pay up-front if that’s an option for you.
+Designlab offers some payment plans but it is obviously cheaper to pay up-front.
 Comparing price with other similar courses, they come out to be one of the cheaper courses but still have a comparable offer to the more expensive ones.

-The big benefit of Designlab in my eyes was getting a mentor assigned to you who would check all of the work you submitted along the way and give you feedback and require revisions if it wasn’t up to a high enough standard.
+Getting a mentor assigned is a significant benefit of Designlab.
+He who would check all of the work you submitted.
+Also, give you feedback and require revisions if it wasn’t up to a high enough standard.

-Part of this was that I noticed a lot of people in the course came from graphic design or marketing backgrounds so they had a lot more experience and visual know-how which sped up the UI design part of the course for them.
+Many people in the course came from a graphic design or marketing background, and they had a lot more experience and visual know-how, which sped up the UI design part of the course.

-The 20hr/week was more manageable, and I felt I could spread out the work much more this way and absorb more of the information and spend more time on additional resources.
+The 20hr/week was more manageable, and I felt I could absorb more of the information and spend more time on additional resources.

 The program is structured in Phase 1, Phase 2 and Career Services.
-You have access to 26 sessions with your mentor during the first phases, and an additional 26 sessions with the Career Services mentor until you land a job.
+You have access to 26 sessions with your mentor during the first phase and additional 26 sessions with the Career Services mentor until you land a job.